First Hotel in Hawaii to Announce Carbon Neutral Certification Commitment

 At ʻAlohilani Resort Waikiki Beach, we are dedicated to preserving Hawaii’s delicate eco-system by exploring and implementing on-property initiatives to support the sustainability of our beautiful state.
 Through the ongoing efforts of our partners, associates, and guests, raising awareness and taking on these initiatives together have taken us one-step closer to making a positive impact in the environment for many generations to come.

-‘Alohilani has pledged a commitment to plant 100,000 trees with HLRI (as of 2020 a total of 6,000 trees have been planted and $250K has been raised towards this initiative).
+- ‘Alohilani has pledged a commitment to plant 100,000 trees with HLRI.
 By staying at ‘Alohilani, guests can contribute to these efforts.

 Recycle, Reuse, Repurpose

-In mid-to-late 2021, bulk dispensers for bath amenities will be available in guest rooms reducing the dependency on individual plastic bottles.
+- Bulk dispensers for bath amenities in guest rooms reducing the dependency on individual plastic bottles.

 Digital Initiatives for Paper Reduction

 - Electronic text messaging available for staff to communicate hotel information to guests directly during their stay.

 - Digital hotel directory and reference is available on guest room in-room television.

 - Digital signage is installed throughout the property.

 - Our restaurants and catering department compost food items.
 The take-out packaging from our restaurants is either sustainable, compostable or made from recycled materials.
 In addition, we recycle our fryer oil to keep it from finding its way into our water system.